Thursday, November 11, 2021

 Where to Buy Vanilla Beans for Extract

 If you're making this last-minute, you can find whole vanilla beans at most grocery stores (look in the baking or spices aisle) but they are super overpriced.
 It's typically $5-7 for one bean!
-For that reason, I highly recommend buying your vanilla beans online from a reputable seller so you can get high-quality beans at a much better price per ounce.
+For that reason, I recommend buying your vanilla beans online from a reputable seller so you can get high-quality beans at a much better price per ounce.

 In years past, I've ordered from Olive Nation with excellent results, but their prices have risen, so I've switched to Beanilla to save money ($1.38 per bean in bulk).
-If you prefer to use Amazon, search for Madagascar vanilla beans and make sure to check the most recent reviews (it defaults to "top reviews") so you know the product is still consistent.
+If you prefer to use Amazon, search for Madagascar vanilla beans and check the most recent reviews (it defaults to "top reviews") so you know the product is still consistent.

 Split Vanilla Beans For Making Homemade Extract